Why You (Don’t) Need Lessons to Ski. Unbiased Pros Vs Cons

 The key difference?
 You’ll receive no feedback or personal 1-1 coaching.
 There’s only so much you can learn from watching someone else do something.

-Thankfully some brave souls in the 1800’s or before tried it out for us and figured out that, yes you can strap two planks of wood to your feet and slide down a mountain..and survive.
+Thankfully some brave souls in the 1800s (in the US at least – the history of humans using ski-like tools across snow has been around for thousands of years) tried it out for us and figured out that, yes you can strap two planks of wood to your feet and slide down a mountain..and survive.

 It is definitely possible to learn how to get around on a mountain without a lesson.Thomas Bjarke, Professional High Level Austrian Ski Instructor / Quora: Can I go skiing without lessons